-- 12. Patient Information displays patient information. - 13.
-Patient Brain Display displays the original patient brain transaxial slices. - 14.
-Left Plane Slider controls the brain plane of the above patient brain display, the current plane number is displayed above the slider, slide to the left or right to access lower or higher planes respectively. - 15.
-Normal Template Brain based on an archetypal normal brain with no clinical or metabolic signs of neurodegenerative disease; ROI values for each plane are drawn in with a white outline. - 16.
-Middle Plane Slider controls the brain plane of the normal brain display and the reformatted patient brain display at right; the current plane number is displayed above the slider, slide to the left or right to access lower or higher planes respectively, simultaneously for both displays. - 17.
+- 13. Patient Information displays patient information. - 14.
+Patient Brain Display displays the original patient brain transaxial slices. - 15.
+Left Plane Slider controls the brain plane of the above patient brain display, the current plane number is displayed above the slider, slide to the left or right to access lower or higher planes respectively. - 16.
+Normal Template Brain based on an archetypal normal brain with no clinical or metabolic signs of neurodegenerative disease; ROI values for each plane are drawn in with a white outline. - 17.
+Middle Plane Slider controls the brain plane of the normal brain display and the reformatted patient brain display at right; the current plane number is displayed above the slider, slide to the left or right to access lower or higher planes respectively, simultaneously for both displays. - 18.
 Reformatted Patient Brain brain is based on specified number of reiterations of the original patient brain scan; this display only appears after reiteration of brain images.
-All abnormal regions will be displayed in a two-dimensional coded color scale, click on the Help button for color coding explanation. - 18.
-Table of Abnormal Regions displays all regions having internally normalized region of interest (ROI) radiotracer uptake values falling more than 1.65 standard deviations below the mean value (in the Hypometabolic operation) and more than 1.65 standard deviations above the mean value (in the Hypermetabolic operation) for a symptomatic control group; regions are displayed in abbreviated form with the plane number after the ".p"; the last row of the table gives a total of the "Pt-M(AC)" and "#SD from M(AC)" columns. - 19.
+All abnormal regions will be displayed in a two-dimensional coded color scale, click on the Help button for color coding explanation. - 19.
+Table of Abnormal Regions displays all regions having internally normalized region of interest (ROI) radiotracer uptake values falling more than 1.65 standard deviations below the mean value (in the Hypometabolic operation) and more than 1.65 standard deviations above the mean value (in the Hypermetabolic operation) for a symptomatic control group; regions are displayed in abbreviated form with the plane number after the ".p"; the last row of the table gives a total of the "Pt-M(AC)" and "#SD from M(AC)" columns.
+By clicking on a hypometabolic region in the reformatted patient brain image, the name of the region will be displayed above the region table and the rwo of the region that was selected will be highlighted in the region table. - 20.
 Table of Cluster Values the ROI cluster value is based on the average of the represented region across all planes where it is assessed.
+By clicking on one of the 47 cluster regions in the cluster screen, the name of the region will be displayed in the table below the cluster screen and the row of the region that was selected will be highlighted in the cluster table.